Experimental observation of exact quantum critical states

-{In this work, we experimentally confirmed the presence of quantum critical states in a superconducting quantum simulator with tunable (long-range) couplings and on-site potentials.
-We discovered in experiment and showed with rigorous theory a novel generalized mechanism of critical states, highlighting the role of incommensurately distributed zeros (IDZs) in stabilizing the critical state.
-In particular, the critical states survive as long as quasiperiodic zeros are not fully removed by long-range couplings.
-We further investigate the mobility edges between critical and localized states, revealing enriched spin evolution and energy-dependent quench dynamics near the IDZs.}
+{\em\bf Discussion and outlook.} We have experimentally {realized and studied} quantum critical states in a superconducting quantum simulator with tunable (long-range) couplings and on-site potentials.
+We discovered in experiment and showed with rigorous theory a novel generalized mechanism of critical states, highlighting the role of IDZs in stabilizing the critical state.
+In particular, the critical states survive as long as the quasiperiodic zeros are not fully removed by long-range couplings.
+We further investigate the MEs between critical and localized states, revealing enriched spin evolution and energy-dependent quench dynamics near the IDZs.

-This study established a standard to rigorously characterize the critical states in experiment, applicable to broad range of quantum simulation and quantum computing systems, and provided a versatile platform to further explore novel quantum physics of critical states, in particular for higher dimensional systems and the many-body regime. {For instance, the inter-particle interactions can be introduced by incorporating anharmonicity in the qubits~\cite{tao}, and shall lead to the emergence of novel phases that have not been precisely observed before.
+This study established a standard to rigorously characterize the critical states in experiment, applicable to broad range of quantum simulation platforms including trapped ions and neutral atoms as well, and provided a versatile framework to further explore novel quantum physics of critical states, in particular for higher dimensional systems and the many-body regime.
+For instance, the inter-particle interactions can be introduced by incorporating anharmonicity in the qubits~\cite{tao}, and shall lead to the emergence of novel phases that have not been precisely observed before.
 The multifractal nature of critical states renders the ground phase of the system highly sensitive to interactions, enriching the exotic symmetry-breaking phases~\cite{liu2024g,feigelman2007,burmistrov2012,zhao2019,sacepe2020,goncalves2024}.
 For higher energy states, the non-interacting critical states turn to many-body critical phases~\cite{wang2020a}---a third type of fundamental phase in disordered system, which is different from the thermal phase and many-body localization.
-Building on the present setting, these highly important quantum many-body phases hold the promise for our next studies.}
+Building on the present setting, these highly important quantum many-body phases hold the promise for our next studies.